shirok/Gauche-makiki/README.md

 is started.

-The optional `GUARD-PROC` is a procedure called right after the server finds the request path matches `PATTERN`, with two arguments, `REQUEST` and `APP-DATA`.
-If the guard proc returns false, the server won't call the corresponding handler and look for another match.
+The optional `GUARD-PROC` is a procedure called right after the server finds the request path matches `PATTERN`.
+It is called with two arguments,
+`REQUEST` and `APP-DATA`.
+If the guard proc returns false, the server won't call the corresponding handler and look for another match instead.
 It is useful to refine the condition the handler is called.

-If the guard procedure returns a true value, it is stored in the `guard-value` slot of the request record, and avaible to the handler procedure.
+If the guard procedure returns a non-false value, it is stored in the `guard-value` slot of the request record, and avaible to the handler procedure.
+See [examples/session.scm](examples/session.scm) for an example of using a guard procedure and the request's `guard-value` slot.

 ### Request record